CSGuides/grad-job-guide/index.md

 # [Examples of Successful Materials](exampleMaterials.md)

+Successful applicants from past cycles have generously agreed to provide their job search materials.
+These include
-We have collected portfolios from successful applicants in past cycles.
-These include CVs, Cover Letters, Research Statements, Teaching Statements, Diversity Statement, Job Talk Slides, and Application Timelines.
+CVs, Cover Letters, Research Statements, Teaching Statements, Diversity Statements, Job Talk Slides, and Application Timelines (including Rejections and Acceptances).
 The portfolios are searchable by tags (e.g., job type, research area, dual career search, etc.). *These examples offer practical guidance as you develop your own application.*